-- 5.1 New complaints from people who have come under this policy will be treated on their merits.
-The Clerk, the Chairman of the Parish Council in conjunction with the Chairman of the Complaints Committee will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new complaint.
-A blanket policy is not supported, nor ignoring genuine service requests or complaints where they are founded. - 5.2 The fact that a complainant is judged to be unreasonably persistent or vexatious, and any restrictions imposed on Council's contact with him or her, will be recorded and notified to those who need to know within the Council.
+- 5.1 New requests from people who have come under this policy will be treated on their merits.
+The Clerk, the Chair of the Parish Council in conjunction with the Council will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new request.
+A blanket policy is not supported, nor ignoring genuine service requests or complaints where they are founded. - 5.2 The fact that a requestor is judged to be unreasonably persistent or vexatious, and any restrictions imposed on Council's contact with him or her, will be recorded and notified to those who need to know within the Council at the discretion of the Clerk or Chair